milanbhan/tigtec/README.md

 ```

-## Branch strategy
-TBD

-## Ethics checklist
-TBD

-## Starter package
-This project has been created using the Ekimetrics Python Starter Package to enforce best coding practices, reusability and industrialization. <br>
-If you have any questions please reach out to the inno team and [Théo Alves Da Costa](mailto:theo.alvesdacosta@ekimetrics.com)
+If you have any questions please reach out to  [Milan Bhan](mailto:milan.bhan@ekimetrics.com)